Light-Rule Design

 • res-tra: response transformation rules

-• access-control: access control rules
+• access-control: legacy or compatibility access control rules

 • permission: permission values injected into context